-- 4.3.1 This indicator monitors evidence of public realm improvements and the level of investment from both the private and public sectors within the town centre of Cinderford. - 4.3.2 The growth of online shopping, rising business rates, and other economic challenges has resulted in many areas with struggling town centres that either have become stagnated or in decline. - 4.3.3 In order to revitalise town centres, local authorities must think afresh about the role of the high street and what it provides for local communities.
+4.3.1 This indicator monitors evidence of public realm improvements and the level of investment from both the private and public sectors within the town centre of Cinderford.

+4.3.2 The growth of online shopping, rising business rates, and other economic challenges has resulted in many areas with struggling town centres that either have become stagnated or in decline.

+4.3.3 In order to revitalise town centres, local authorities must think afresh about the role of the high street and what it provides for local communities.
 Incorporating new homes, alongside renewed retail, commercial and leisure space can play a key role in building a walking catchment population that can sustain the towns uses more effectively.
-Proactively leading investment in town centres, through the acquisition and re-purposing of assets such as initiating event programmes and investing in the public realm are crucial ways of creating confidence in places and the right conditions to rejuvenate a town centre. - 4.3.4 The Cinderford Regeneration Board continues to provide a strategic view of regeneration across the Cinderford area.
-The Board is made up of 15 members from across the public and private sector. - 4.3.5 In June 2021, Cinderford Town Council in Partnership with Forest of Dean District Council & Hartpury College and University submitted a £20 million bid to the Government's levelling up fund. - 4.3.6 The successful bid package consists of a £9.2m investment at the Five Acres site, bringing new leisure and sports facilities and flexible community space to the area including a satellite facility for Hartpury University and Hartpury College.
-There is also a new £10m University Innovation, Careers and Enterprise Learning Centre at the Hartpury main campus and an £880k building refurbishment programme in Cinderford town centre. - 4.3.7 In Cinderford the proposal includes the regeneration of three key buildings across the town centre, bringing them back into use to provide modern co-working spaces for start-up businesses and a new community arts facility, providing great spaces for residents to meet, work and socialise.
+Proactively leading investment in town centres, through the acquisition and re-purposing of assets such as initiating event programmes and investing in the public realm are crucial ways of creating confidence in places and the right conditions to rejuvenate a town centre.

+4.3.4 The Cinderford Regeneration Board continues to provide a strategic view of regeneration across the Cinderford area.
+The Board is made up of 15 members from across the public and private sector.

+4.3.5 In June 2021, Cinderford Town Council in Partnership with Forest of Dean District Council & Hartpury College and University submitted a bid to the Government's levelling up fund.

+4.3.6 The bid package consists of a \pounds 9m investment at the Five Acres site, bringing new leisure and sports facilities and flexible community space to the area including a satellite facility for Hartpury University and Hartpury College.
+There is also a new \pounds 10m University Innovation, Careers and Enterprise Learning Centre at Hartpury University and Hartpury College and an \pounds 880k building refurbishment programme in Cinderford town centre.

+4.3.7 In Cinderford the proposal includes the regeneration of a number of key buildings across the town centre, bringing them back into use to provide modern co-working spaces for start-up businesses and a new community facility, providing great spaces for residents to live, work and socialise.

-4.3.8 Activity on the Cinderford Town Council approved projects within the levelling up programme commenced during this period, including legal work and related survey to facilitate the purchase of the Cinderford Methodist Church now re-branded "The Wesley" from town council reserves.
+4.3.8 Works on the proposal for the Cinderford Town Council portion on the levelling up bid commenced during this period, including the purchase of building and building works from town council reserves.